Meet the many staff members we have at Human Supports.

 Michael is a Harley Davidson motorcycle enthusiast who spends as much time as possible in the wind.

 Krysteena Stephens, Community Liaison/Personnel Manager

-Krysteena Stephens, M.A., has worked in various roles in the mental health and medical fields for the last five years.
-She obtained her Bachelors degree in Psychology from California State University, Long Beach in 2009 and continued to receive her Masters degree in Clinical Psychology in 2012.
-She is a Treasure Valley transplant and grateful to have found a place at Human Supports of Idaho, Krysteena enjoys working with couples and families by providing counseling intended to reduce distress and conflict by improving the family system.
+Krysteena Stephens, LAMFT, has worked in various roles in the mental health field for the last 6 years.
+She obtained her Bachelor’s degree in Psychology in 2009 and continued to receive her Masters degree in Clinical Psychology, specializing in Marriage & Family Therapy in 2012.
+In addition to her management role with Human Supports of Idaho, Krysteena enjoys working with couples and families by providing counseling intended to reduce distress and conflict by improving the family system.

 Krysteena is deeply passionate about helping clinical populations.
-She follows a theory of psychology that states humans are naturally positive and goal-oriented, though past trauma and experience create barriers that may prevent healthy mental growth.
-By utilizing therapeutic techniques and a high amount of empathy and support, she aims to remove barriers and assist her clients in becoming the best version of themselves.
-Krysteena loves working in a field where the potential of learning is endless and every day is exciting and unique.
+She follows a theory of psychology that states humans are naturally positive and goal-oriented, though past trauma and experience create barriers that inhibit healthy mental growth.
+By providing therapeutic techniques, empathy, and support, she aims to remove barriers and assist her clients in finding stability and happiness.
+Krysteena utilizes interventions stemming from Solution-Focused therapy, Emotionally-Focused therapy, Mindfulness-Based Cognitive Behavioral therapy, and Family Systems Theory.

 In her free time, Krysteena serves as the Vice President of the Board of Directors for NAMI Treasure Valley.
 She is a passionate advocate for improved behavioral health care and promotes education and awareness of mental health disorders to the community.
 Krysteena recharges by spending much of her free time outdoors and enjoys engaging in physical activities such as yoga, hiking, running, and gardening.